 - Using your code as a starting point, try a different block from the ACTIONS > MOTORS category for the left and right functions.
 Can you make the S3 move more smoothly?
 What did you do?

-- Make your own line path with tape (black masking or black electrical tape, or white tape on dark service), or draw your own line, about 3/4" wide, with black markers.
+- Make a custom line path with tape (black masking or black electrical tape, or white tape on a dark surface), or draw a line, about 3/4" wide, with black markers.
 Develop your own program using what you have learned.

 Hint: You will need to re-check reflectivity and possibly determine a new middle threshold value if you make a line from a different material or ink.
-You may have already done this in the beginning of this tutorial.
+You may have already done this at the beginning of this tutorial.

 Special thanks to Parallax friend Whit Stodghill for his assistance in writing, editing, and testing material for these S3 tutorials.